 The primary goal of the festival is to bring new music from composers around the world to members of our communities and to engage in the dialogue about the future of new music.
 No financial assistance for travel is available but recommendations for discounted hotels will be posted as the festival nears.

 Professional audio recordings will be provided at no charge to composers after the festival.
-Professional video recordings will be available at a nominal price.
 New Music on the Bayou reserves the right to use recordings and images from the festival on our website and promotional materials.
-Click here to view our map of venues.